 One thing that many gym-goers and fitness fiends seem to worry about the most is that their muscles may get too bulky.
 However, what many people should be worrying about is the exact opposite– losing muscle mass as they age.
 Studies have shown that adults who don’t regularly participate in strength training can lose, on average, a half-pound of lean muscle tissue per year… starting at the age of just 25!
 This process, known as sarcopenia, can be halted and even reversed with the correct workout schedule.
-Sarcopenia prevention exercises are easy to work into your regular fitness routine, but if you don’t have a fitness routine just yet, they’re easy to get started with at Loyalty Fitness.
+Sarcopenia prevention exercises are easy to work into your regular fitness routine, but if you don’t have a fitness routine just yet, they’re easy to get started with at Loyalty fitness with our one-on-one personal training programs at our Syosset, NY and Greenwich, CT private training gyms.

 Muscle tissue needs more energy and calories per day to maintain than fat tissue does.
 This means that the more lean muscle mass you have in your body, the more calories you actually burn day to day, even when resting.
 The amount of muscle mass you have directly affects your metabolism in this way!
 As sarcopenia takes place with age, a person’s metabolism starts to decrease slowly, which is one of the reasons many people gain weight as they age.